Horticulture in Uganda

 Laws, policies and government

-The legal framework in Uganda for the promotion of labor rights is fairly well developed, including the minimum wage.
+The legal framework in Uganda for the promotion of labor rights is fairly well developed.
 The Constitution of Uganda has protective provisions relating to fair remuneration of workers, protection from unsafe working conditions and freedom of association.
-The Employment Act of 2006 requires the minimum remuneration to be fixed by a Wages Regulation Order, administered by the Minister for Labor.
-It also prescribes workplace (more than 25 employees) policies against sexual harassment.
-The implementation of these provisions remains elusive.
-As per the 2016 Hivos Baseline Survey only few horticultural farms were found to have workplace policies on gender, sexual harassment /domestic violence.
+For example, the Employment Act of 2006 prescribes workplace (more than 25 employees) policies against sexual harassment.
+The implementation of these provisions remains elusive though.
+As per the 2016 Hivos Baseline Survey, only few horticultural farms were found to have workplace policies on gender, sexual harassment /domestic violence.

-A unique feature in Uganda is existence of up to five members of parliament nominated to represent the interest of the trade union and workers which strategically positions Ugandan workers to address workers issues through policy dialogue and advocacy.
-This also provides Hivos and partners the role or opportunity of working more closely with the MPs as an extension of the workers representation infrastructure, as well as monitoring their performance and ensuring that their agenda in Parliament is aligned to workers’ aspirations and needs.
-Other strategic actors in Uganda include close collaborations with the Department of Labor (DoL) inspects workplaces, processes reported cases of labor standards violations in work places and assesses workplaces for compliance with the Safety and Health Standards.
-The DoL has a women’s rights centred monitoring tool.
-However, the DoL is constrained by poor resourcing to adequately deliver upon its mandate.
+A unique feature in Uganda is the existence of up to five Members of Parliament nominated to represent the interest of the trade union and workers which strategically positions Ugandan workers to address workers issues through policy dialogue and advocacy.
+This also provides Hivos and partners the opportunity of working more closely with the MPs as an extension of the workers representation infrastructure, as well as monitoring their performance and ensuring that their agenda in Parliament is aligned to workers’ aspirations and needs.